NortheastHigh-Cost Market

 Before you decide in New York

-This is a short list to sanity check your inputs.
-It is not a recommendation and it does not replace the calculator.
+A short list to sanity-check your inputs.
+It is not a recommendation and does not replace the calculator.

 Can you stay past 8 to 12 years?